jjisnow/TabbedBoxMaker/README.md

 # BoxMaker: A free tool for creating boxes using tabbed construction

-_version 0.94 - 5 Jan 2017_
+_version 0.95 - 19 Feb 2019_

-Original box maker by Elliot White - http://www.twot.eu/111000/111000.html Heavily modified by Paul Hutchison
+Original box maker by Elliot White - http://www.twot.eu/111000/111000.html
+Heavily modified by Paul Hutchison
+Updated by Ryan Jarvis

 ## About
  This tool is designed to simplify and speed up process of making practical boxes using a laser cutter (though it can be used with any CNC cutter) to prepare the pieces.